Graph-Based Biomarker Discovery and Interpretation for Alzheimer's Disease: BRAIN: Biomarker Exploration and Representation Network Framework

 \subsubsection{Multicollinear biomarkers}

-After excluding APOE-related biomarkers, we conducted regression analyses on the remaining biomarkers to evaluate the impact of each on the likelihood of disease occurrence, with statistical significance determined by p-values.
+After excluding APOE-related biomarkers, we conducted regression analyses on the remaining biomarkers to evaluate their impact on the likelihood of disease occurrence, with statistical significance determined by p-values.
 This analysis was conducted to understand how the significance of specific biomarkers depends on a particular combination of biomarkers incorporated in the model.

 We refrain from presenting the whole analysis due to space limitations but provide one example from our findings to illustrate the issue of multicollinearity in this complex problem.
 The biomarker for insulin-like growth factor-binding protein 2 (IGF-BP-2) was initially not statistically significant when differentiating AD vs control (p>0.05).
 However, when considered independently using an ANOVA between IGF-BP-2 differences in age groups, IGF-BP-2 was found to be significant at the $\alpha$ = 0.05 significance level.
 Figure \ref{fig:IGF} illustrates an increase in IGF-BP-2 levels associated with aging.
 When the model was adjusted to account for age, it was not statistically significant anymore.
 Importantly, we noted that the differences in IGF-BP-2 levels between the AD and control groups became more marked with age, indicating a potential interaction between age and disease progression in influencing this biomarker's levels, a finding that was recently confirmed in a large scale healthcare study on IGF-BP-2 \cite{McGrath2019}.